 “Bpifrance’s support is further proof of Kapsera’s reliability and our partners’ confidence in our project,” said Antoine Drevelle.
 “We are laying lasting foundations for our business and gaining recognition as a new stakeholder in the transition to eco-friendly agriculture.”

-Founded in 2018 by Antoine Drevelle, Edouard Duliège and Jérôme Bibette, Kapsera is a French company based in Paris at the prestigious ESPCI-Paris start-up incubator.
-The company is developing an innovative formulation technology for sustainable agriculture.
-On the strength of this high-potential technology, Kapsera has already signed a number of major collaboration agreements with industrial partners to develop biostimulants and biopesticides based on its technology.
-The team currently has 10 members.
+Founded in 2018 by Antoine Drevelle and Jérôme Bibette, Kapsera is a French company based in Bordeaux in Nouvelle-Aquitaine, the French region at the forefront of agri-food innovation and ecological transition.
+The company develops an innovative formulation technology for sustainable agriculture, human nutrition and animal nutrition.
+Thanks to this high potential technology, Kapsera has already signed several major collaboration agreements with industrial partners to develop natural encapsulated products.